24. 1850-1950 Women’s Industrial Revolution

 Similar patterns were seen in Japan when women organized massive strikes in the 1880s over low wages and contracts that forced them to live in housing away from home.
 There, women showed agency by running away from their jobs to be with their families.

 There were differences in women’s behaviors based on marital status.
 Married women tended to participate less in militant activities.
 These women were responsible for their jobs as well as their unpaid domestic work.
 Male unions resisted female labor and unionization, as it posed a real threat to male jobs and wage security.
-Unions enforced a gender hierarchy that promoted the patriarchy, describing women as cheap, unskilled labor.
+Unions enforced a gender hierarchy, describing women as cheap, unskilled labor.
 Women’s involvement in labor unions resulted in incremental change.
-Pay, working conditions, and living conditions improved wherever unions took root– but it wasn’t fast enough.
+Pay, working conditions, and living conditions improved wherever unions took root, but change didn’t happen quickly enough.

 But women will only take so much before they stand up and demand change.
 Some women became politically active and formed unions.
 The Women’s Trade Union League formed in Britain in 1874, resulting in a massive influx of women’s union activity.